getcoding-ca/handbook/docs/Students/1-welcome.md

 # Welcome to Get Coding!

-Please follow this guide carefully (30 minutes)
+Please read and follow this guide carefully when you have some time.

 <iframe src="https://giphy.com/embed/l4JyOCNEfXvVYEqB2" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>